ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

   * - SSN
     - Taxes (both), SSA
     - 5%
-    - Miswriting, "borrowed" SSN, swaps with household
+    - Miswriting, "borrowed" SSN, Copy from within Household
     - Note that not all types of noise apply to all observers, details below
   * - ITIN
     - Taxes 1040
     - 5%
-    - Miswriting, swaps with household
+    - Miswriting, Copy from within Household
     - Note that not all types of noise apply to all observers
   * - Income / Wages
     - Taxes (both)